 Table of Contents

-Introduction to Black Pepper Corn
+Introduction to Black Pepper

-Black pepper corn is one of the most widely used spices in the world, known for its bold flavor and versatility.
+Black pepper is one of the most widely used spices in the world, known for its bold flavor and versatility.
 Whether you're a seasoned chef or a home cook, black pepper adds depth and complexity to any dish.
-But what exactly is black pepper corn, and how does it differ from other types of pepper?
+But what exactly is black pepper, and how does it differ from other types of pepper?
 This guide will take you on a journey from the farm to your kitchen, covering everything you need to know about this essential spice.

 Pepper Type | Color | Taste | Use |